sahahn/BPt/docs/options.rst

 imputer is accepted by :func:`Evaluate <ABCD_ML.ABCD_ML.ABCD_ML.Evaluate>` and :func:`Test <ABCD_ML.ABCD_ML.ABCD_ML.Test>`.
 The exact str indicator for each `imputer` is represented by the sub-heading (within "") Additionally, a link to the original imputers documentation as well as the implemented parameter distributions are shown.
-Imputers are also special, in that a model_type can be passed instead of the imputer str.
-In that case, the model_type will be used to fill any NaN by column.
+Imputers are also special, in that a model can be passed instead of the imputer str.
+In that case, the model will be used to fill any NaN by column.
-For `imputer_scope` of float, or custom column names, only regression type models are valid, and for scope of categorical, only binary / multiclass model types are valid!
+For `imputer_scope` of float, or custom column names, only regression type models are valid, and for scope of categorical, only binary / multiclass model are valid!
-The sklearn iterative imputer is used when a model_type is passed.
+The sklearn iterative imputer is used when a model is passed.
-Also, if a model_type is passed, then the `imputer_params` argument will then be considered as applied to the base  estimator / model_type!
+Also, if a model is passed, then the `imputer_params` argument will then be considered as applied to the base  estimator / model!

 All Problem Types
 =================